 This course prepares the student to carry out clinical care procedures as an assistant to a physician in an ambulatory care facility setting.
-This course also provides instructions in preparing for and performing routine and specialty medical office procedures, diagnostic tests, inoffice/ambulatory surgical procedures, and follow-up care.
-(Prerequisite: MEDA 104)
+It also provides instructions in preparing for and preforming routine and specialty medical office procedures, diagnostic tests, in-office/ ambulatory surgical procedures, and follow-up care.
+(Corequisites: MEDA 111, MEDA 112, MEDA 113, MEDA 115 & MEDÀ 116)